-• Eg a sandwich or two biscuits, and a glass of milk

-If the recovery takes longer, or there is uncertainty, call an ambulance.
+Eg a sandwich or two biscuits, and a glass of milk If the recovery takes longer, or there is uncertainty, call an ambulance.
+Crosfields School Policy for First Aid 19

 School Anaphylaxis Policy

 This policy has been written with advice from the Department for Education and Employment, the Anaphylaxis Campaign and the school health service.